-This can appear to be an obvious task, but it is surprising just how often it is overlooked.
-It's important to get this right though, as get it wrong, and it may come back to haunt you later on!
-It is really the same procedure you would use when starting any project, be it a business move, product launch, or planning an exhibition event.
-Just in this case, it is about planning a migration of your website from one platform through to Drupal.
+This can appear to be an obvious task, but, surprisingly, it is often overlooked.
+It's important to get this right, though, as get it wrong, and it may come back to haunt you later on!
+It is really the same procedure you would use when starting any project: a business move, product launch, or planning an exhibition event.
+In this case, it is about planning a migration of your website from one platform to Drupal.

 The questions to ask yourself are: